Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 - **Keywords** – Defines all possible card-related keywords and their descriptions.
 - **CombatSession** – Represents active combat encounters, determining whether a battle is ongoing.
 - **CombatParticipants** – Links players and enemies to a specific combat session, tracking their involvement making co-op possible.
-- **CombatActions** – Logs each turn’s actions, including card plays and their resulting effects.
+- **CombatActions** – Logs each turn's actions, including card plays and their resulting effects.
 - **PaymentsTransactions** – Records financial transactions related to game purchases and any future in-game monetization.

 This structured schema ensures efficient storage, retrieval, and management of game data while supporting **scalability, integrity, and performance optimization**.